 Four distinct regimes emerge:

 \begin{enumerate} \labelenumi{\arabic{enumi}.} \item \textbf{Class I vanishes.} Normalization leakage is below +0.005 AUC at n = 50 and converges to near zero at n \(\geq\) 200.
-The O(p/n) bias term produces no detectable signal at practical dataset sizes. \item \textbf{Class II persists.} Peeking (model selection on test-set performance) and seed inflation (best-of-10 random seeds) both decay from n = 50 to n \(\approx\) 1,000, then level off at a non-zero asymptotic floor.
+The O(p/n) bias term produces no detectable signal at practical dataset sizes. \item \textbf{Class II persists, but mechanism-dependently.} Peeking (model selection on test-set performance) and seed inflation (best-of-10 random seeds) both decay from n = 50 to n \(\approx\) 1,000, then differ at large n.~Peeking levels at a non-zero asymptotic floor (a diversity residual).
+Seed inflation empirically approaches zero at n \(\geq\) 5,000; the original prediction that seed retains a non-zero floor at large n was falsified (§sec-scorecard, AN-2s; Section~\ref{sec-scorecard}).
 At n = 2,000, peeking is +0.053 and seed is +0.059; at n = 10,000 on 152 larger datasets, peeking is +0.0393 and seed is +0.0050.
-Neither mechanism self-corrects at large n.
+Peeking does not self-correct at large n; seed effectively does.